Minimal Facts Interviewing

 • Understand the importance and purpose of minimal facts interviewing.

 • Develop knowledge of Nebraska’s mandatory reporting laws.

 • Prepare to make a report to Law Enforcement or DHHS.

 • Learn how to support the reporter during and after reporting.

 School personnel, Law Enforcement, DHHS employees, medical providers and any other professionals or service providers working with children.

-Registration is free but registration is required as seats are limited.
+Registration is free but registration is required.